iamhitarth/hitarthsharma.com/src/posts/2019-02-09--what-makes-us-tick/index.md

 To be continued...

+Since pain and pleasure drive us and they are the real reason why we do anything, it stands to reason that if we can turn the bad habits into something painful, we will get over it.

+And if we can start getting pleasure from the

 TODOs
 Relate pain and pleasure to needs and wants
 Pleasure is feeling good, feeling joyful and pain is feeling sad, uncomfy, physical pain